-Winter brings cold and flu season, and we’re all doing everything we can to stay healthy and keep the sniffles as far away as possible.
+Winter brings cold and flu season and it’s good to do all we can to stay healthy.

-Our bodies have incredible natural defenses against harmful germs that may lead to colds, but there are also things we can do to help it out.
+Our bodies can fight harmful germs that may lead to colds, but we can also help it out.
 You can take supplements, but you can also use foods to boost immune system function!
-And we all know that whole foods are always superior to supplements.
+And we all know that getting vitamins and minerals from whole foods is always superior to supplements.

-Once you know the power of the food you eat, it’s easy to harness and use those foods to boost immune system function to help yourself and your family stay healthy during cold season, and year round.
+Once you know the power of the food you eat you can harness them to boost immune function.
+This helps you and your family stay healthy during cold and flu season and year-round.

 Foods to Boost Immune System

-This list of 10 foods to boost immune system function will help you stay on the up-and-up during cold and flu season.
-If they’re not already in your pantry, all 10 are easy to find at your local farm market or grocery store.
+This list of 10 foods to boost immune system function will help you stay healthy during cold and flu season.
+If they’re not already in your pantry, all 10 are easy to find in your local community.

 We now know that much of our health starts in our gut.
 When we have the best good bacteria in our gut, our immune system can function optimally.